PX4/PX4-Autopilot/NxWidgets/UnitTests/README.txt

      cd <nxwidgets-directory>/libnxwidgets
      make TOPDIR=<nuttx-directory-path>

+6. Build the NxWM library.

+   The NxWM library (libnxwm.a) is required only for the NxWM unit test at NxWidgets/UnitTests/nxwm.
+For other unit tests, skip to step 7.

+     cd <nxwidgets-directory>/nxwm
+     make TOPDIR=<nuttx-directory-path>

-6. Build NuttX including the unit test and the NXWidgets library
+7. Build NuttX including the unit test and the NXWidgets library

      cd <nuttx-directory-path>
      . ./setenv.sh